Laurențiu Reghecampf: Litex Lovech and return to Steaua

 In August 2015, he was appointed manager of Bulgarian side Litex Lovech.
-In December 2015, Reghecampf announced his decision to leave the club to join Steaua București for the second time.
-In May 2017, he stepped down as manager.
+However, in December 2015, Reghecampf decided to leave the club and return to Steaua București for a second stint.

+During his second tenure, Steaua finished in second place in Liga I for two consecutive seasons (2015–16 and 2016–17).
+In addition, he guided the club to victory in the 2015–16 Cupa Ligii.
+Reghecampf remained in charge until May 2017, when he parted ways with the club.

 Al Wahda

 On 3 July 2017, Reghecampf was announced as the new head coach of the Emirati club Al Wahda on a 2-year deal replacing Javier Aguirre.
 According to sources, his salary will be $2.6 million per season plus potential bonuses up to another $1.6 million.
 On 16 September 2017, in his Arabian Gulf League debut, Al-Wahda defeated Dibba Al-Fujairah 5–0.

+He led Al Wahda to three domestic trophies during his tenure, including two UAE Super Cup titles (2017 and 2018) and the UAE League Cup in 2018.

 Al Wasl

 In January 2019, Reghecampf took over as manager of the relegation-threatened UAE Pro League club Al Wasl.
-Eventually, he kept them from relegation after a strong run.
+He successfully guided them to safety, avoiding relegation after a strong run.

 Al Ahli Saudi

 On 1 April 2021, Reghecampf was announced as the new manager of Saudi Professional League club Al Ahli Saudi.
 Less than two months later, after two wins, two draws and a loss, he was dismissed.